-- 3.3.
-Wickham Market has the following community infrastructure assets focused within the centre of the village:
+- 3.36 Wickham Market has the following community infrastructure assets focused within the centre of the village:

 - A village hall

 - Football pitches

 - Skate park, basketball court, tennis court, bowls club

 - 2 allotments

 - Cemetery

 - 3 play parks

 - A primary school

 - Medical centre and pharmacy

 - A church that is 700 years old

-- 3.38 However, the village lacks a pub.
+- 3.37 However, the village lacks a pub.
+However, the community has secured lottery funding to restore The George public house which burnt down in 2013.